vlas-voloshin/JSONSchemaValidation/README.md

 ## Installation

+### Carthage

+1. Add the following line to your `Cartfile`:

+    ```
+    github "vlas-voloshin/JSONSchemaValidation"
+    ```

+2. Follow the instructions outlined in [Carthage documentation](https://github.com/Carthage/Carthage/blob/master/README.md) to build and integrate the library into your app.
+3. Import library header in your source files:
+	* Objective-C: `#import <VVJSONSchemaValidation/VVJSONSchemaValidation.h>`
+	* Swift: `import VVJSONSchemaValidation`

 ### CocoaPods

-1. Add this line to your `Podfile`:
+1. Add the following line to your `Podfile`:

 	```
 	pod 'VVJSONSchemaValidation'